syncfusion-content/wpf-docs/wpf/SpellChecker/Getting-Started.md

 ---
 layout: post
 title: Getting Started | SfSpellChecker | wpf | Syncfusion
-description: This section describes about how the SpellChecker control can be assigned to a textbox control.Also describes about IEditorProperties and how it could be assigned to a SpellChecker control.
+description: This section describes about the basic behaviour of SpellChecker control and how the SpellChecker control can be assigned to a textbox control.
 platform: WPF
 control: SfSpellChecker
 documentation: ug